Mina-Fsh/Chatbots-with-conversation-repair-strategies/data/nlu/nlu.md

 - I want to transfer €100 to Bob
 - can i transfer money to Sally
 - I want to transfer money
+- send some cash
+- i wanna send cash
+- i want to send some cash to mina
+- can u send some cash
+- send cash
+- transfer cash
 - I want to pay someone
 - can I pay someone
 - I need to transfer money to a friend